 Transplant commercialism is a growing global economy

-According to GFI, organ transplant commercialism, which is banned by the World Health Organisation, is estimated to make up about 10% of the global transplants which include organs such as the liver, heart and lungs.
+According to GFI, organ transplant commercialism, which is banned by the World Health Organisation, is estimated to make up about 10% of the global transplants which includes organs such as the liver, heart and lungs.
 The most traded organ is the kidney as individuals are born with two kidneys, but can live long and healthy lives with a single kidney.
-An estimated 10 000 kidneys are sold globally annually—more than one sold every hour.
-In Pakistan, kidneys carry an estimated price tag of US $50,000 to US $60,000.
+An estimated 10 000 kidneys are sold globally annually—more than one kidney sold each hour.
+In Pakistan, kidneys are estimated to be worth about US$50,000 to US$60,000.

-Social media has helped the organ trade to expand as organs are now offered for sale online, providing easier access for potential buyers.
-Today, more individuals leave their countries with stringent transplant regulations and abroad where there is poor enforcement of laws prohibiting organ sales.
+Social media has made it easier for the organ trade to expand as they are now offered for sale online.
+Today, more individuals travel to countries where there is poor enforcement of laws prohibiting organ sales.
 This is known as transplant tourism.
-Popular destinations include Bangladesh, Egypt, India and the Philippines where individuals seek to quickly obtain an organ and undergo a transplant.
+The individuals travel abroad to countries such as Bangladesh, Egypt and the Philippines to quickly obtain an organ and undergo a transplant.
 According to data from NHS Blood and Transplant in the United Kingdom, Pakistan is the top destination for patients seeking kidneys overseas.

 Ethical concerns of buying and selling organs